Legal Aid Monticello

 Wrongful Death, Wage & Hour Violations, and Pedestrian Accidents:

-The Indigent Project empowers individuals in Monticello with Legal Aid to understand their legal rights, especially in cases of wrongful death, pedestrian accidents, and wage and hour violations.
-We create a supportive community where individuals can access the legal help and additional services they require.
+The Indigent Project empowers individuals in Monticello with Legal Aid to understand their legal rights in cases of wrongful death, wage and hour violations, and pedestrian accidents.
+We foster a supportive community where individuals can find the necessary legal help and additional services.

 Empower yourself with our support—Reach out today!